enkidevs/curriculum/coding-intro/coding-intro-core/core-concepts/do-it-yourself.md

 setupCode:
   startingPoint: |
     # Who did you meet today?
+    # Note: One of the print statements has an error!
     name = "???"
     age = ???

-    print(age) #Print age to the screen as it is. print(name/2) #Fix this print statement to print name to the screen
+    print(age) # Print age to the screen print(name/2) # Print name to the screen

 ---
 # Do it yourself!